 Toll Brothers focuses on the luxury end of the homebuilding market

 Toll Brothers is generally located around large cities and the suburbs and has a largely coastal presence.
-Toll develops golf courses and country clubs in conjunction with its master communities.
-Toll tends to partner with unrelated parties in some luxury condo projects, as well as luxury hotels, and some planned communities.
+Toll Brothers develops golf courses and country clubs in conjunction with its master communities.
+Toll Brothers tends to partner with unrelated parties in some luxury condo projects as well as luxury hotels and some planned communities.

-Toll has also created two trusts that invest in commercial real estate ventures, and they also operate a real estate asset manager (Gibraltar), which invests in distressed real estate opportunities.
+Toll Brothers has created two trusts that invest in commercial real estate ventures.
+It also operates Gibraltar, a real estate asset manager that invests in distressed real estate opportunities.

 Toll Brothers’ average selling prices are much higher than other builders’ such as Lennar Corporation (LEN), D.R.
 Horton (DHI), and PulteGroup (PHM).
 Toll Brothers’ latest average selling price is around $750,000.
 A comparable company is NVR, Inc. (NVR), which means Toll Brothers’ customer base is very different from most other builders.

 Typical customers of Toll Brothers haven’t been immune to the slowdown.
 In particular, they may be worried about the path of the economy or might be trapped in homes they can’t sell.

 For the most part, however, Toll Brothers’ customers remained employed during the downturn and are in a better position to buy than customers of entry-level builders like PulteGroup.
 Toll Brothers’ customers have largely shrugged off the real estate bust since the high end of the market has held up better than the lower end.
 In addition, quantitative easing has increased asset prices, and the rich benefit most from asset price inflation.

 Toll Brothers recently acquired Shapell, a West Coast–based builder.
 This deal will increase Toll Brothers’ exposure to the red-hot Los Angeles and San Francisco markets.